dr-jpk/weather-forecast/final_report.md

 there will or will not be rain on the next day for each location we have weather data for (yes/no, 1 day, fixed locations).

-Forecasts will be based on the given kaggle dataset (for now).We might possibly also compare performance with data from recent months (e.g. train on data up to 2017 and predict weather for 11.2022 - 04.2023)
+Forecasts will be based on the given kaggle dataset (for now).
+We might possibly also compare performance with data from recent months (e.g. train on data up to 2017 and predict weather for 11.2022 - 04.2023)